YashK-194/nft-factory/README.md

 ## Overview

-NFT Factory is a platform that allows users to create and manage NFTs seamlessly in seconds.
+NFT Factory is a Dapp that allows users to create and manage NFTs seamlessly in seconds.
 The project is developed using Solidity for smart contracts and features a Next.js frontend for user interaction.

 ## Project Domain